falcolee/yii2-datepicker/README.md

-# yii2-pushbullet
+# yii2-datepicker
-A simple pushbullet extension for yii2.
+A simple datepicker extension for yii2.

 * All kinds of push like note link file & etc.. supported.
 * Easy to use in 5 secs